This site is sponsored by

 Area Information

-Princeton, the county seat of Caldwell County in western Kentucky, is located at the junction of U.S. 62 and KY 91, just south of the Western Kentucky Parkway.
+Princeton, is located at the junction of U.S. 62 and KY 91, just south of the Western Kentucky Parkway.
 The site was first called Eddy Grove, because of its location at the head of Eddy Creek.
 In 1817, it was renamed Princetown to honor William Prince, an early settler, and the spelling later changed.

 During the Civil War, Princeton was subject to raiding and foraging parties of both Confederate and Union armies.
 A Confederate regiment camped on the grounds of Princeton College, and one of the buildings was used as a hospital.
 On October 15, 1864, Gen. Hylan B. Lyon's Confederates burned the courthouse, on the ground that it had been used by the Union army for other than civilian purposes.